Bordered Decks

 Pros:

-✅ Visual Spreads: Some borderless designs can create visually stunning displays when the cards or spread out.
+• Visual Spreads: Borderless designs can create visually stunning displays when cards are spread out.

 Cons: